 The same trait that colors food will also produce a lovely peach colored dye bath for fabric.
 The seeds or powder are boiled with water can be found online or in Caribbean markets.Continue to 3 of 7 below.

 03 of 07

 Bee balm, Monarda, flowers are brilliant in color and are usually pink or red.
 Other common names include horsemint, wild bergamot or Oswego tea.
 The plant blooms from early to late summer and grows 2 to 4 feet tall, depending on the variety.

 The flowers should be gathered dry or dried to create a rosy peach dye when boiled in water.
 The easiest way to dry the flowers is to cut the blooms along with the stem, strip off the leaves, secure the bunch with a rubber band or string and hang upside down in a warm, dry spot to dry.Continue to 4 of 7 below.

 04 of 07

 Jewelweed is part of the impatiens family.
 The plant grows into a tall (five foot) plant that produces yellow to orange blooms.
 The seed pods "pop" when touched and it is often called the touch-me-not plant.

 The North American jewelweed pictured here grows in cool, shady areas.
-Gather the blossoms to create a lovely peach to salmon dye bath.Continue to 5 of 7 below.
+Gather the blossoms to create a lovely peach or mango to salmon dye bath.Continue to 5 of 7 below.

 05 of 07